-Our Certificate III & IV training in clothing production and design in partnership with RMIT School of Fashion, along with our range of vocational training programs in hospitality, retail, beauty and career development, are offered free of charge and provides a supportive and flexible learning environment for students who have struggled in mainstream schooling.
+Our Certificate III & IV training in clothing production and design in partnership with RMIT School of Fashion, along with our range of vocational training programs in retail, beauty and career development, are offered free of charge and provides a supportive and flexible learning environment for students who have struggled in mainstream schooling.
 The School does not generate revenue for the business, and requires funding to cover the costs of teaching staff, enrolment fees, materials and overheads such as insurance, rent and utilities.

-2. Paid traineeships in retail and hospitality
+2. Paid traineeships in retail and fashion

-Our paid traineeships in retail and hospitality offer young people a combination of income, work experience and formally recognized Certificate training which gives them a stepping stone to employment in the wider world.
+Our paid traineeships in retail and fashion offer young people a combination of income, work experience and formally recognised Certificate training which gives them a stepping stone to employment in the wider world.
 These positions are integral to the operation of our enterprise, however they incur additional costs above and beyond the normal means of a small business, including paid training time for trainees, teaching fees, materials and resources.
 Each traineeship costs the Studio approximately $3,000 per annum, in addition to the wages we pay to the trainees.

 3. Social support programs